 When electricity is generated from a certified renewable resource, the power is fed into the electrical grid and either sold on the wholesale market or delivered to customers.
 The accompanying RECs can be sold along with the energy (bundled) or separately (unbundled).

 Idaho Power supports renewable energy sources, such as wind and solar, and we buy them as part of our portfolio mix.
-In turn, we sell the RECs we receive from those purchases to offset power supply costs and keep customer prices as low as possible.
+We then sell the majority of our RECs to help keep customer prices low, and reserve only enough RECs to cover 5-10% of Oregon customers’ electricity consumption for compliance purposes.

 Because the buyer of the REC gets to claim that power as part of its energy, Idaho Power does not represent that electricity produced by this resource mix is being delivered to our retail customers.
 We do support these alternate energy sources, and we pass along that credit to the organizations that buy the RECs from us.
 Each REC is tracked to ensure it’s used only once.